rust-lang/book/second-edition/src/ch16-01-threads.md

 ### Creating a New Thread with `spawn`

-To create a new thread, we call the `thread::spawn` function and pass it a closure, as discussed in Chapter 13, containing the code we want to run in the new thread.
+To create a new thread, we call the `thread::spawn` function and pass it a closure (we talked about closures in Chapter 13), containing the code we want to run in the new thread.
 The example in Listing 16-1 prints some text from a new thread and other text from the main thread:

 <span class="filename">Filename: src/main.rs</span>